LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

      	:alt: MonoDevelop Remove Main.cs Image
      	:align: center

     You get another popup.
-Choose the left button, Delete.
+The image below shows the way it first appears, *with the wrong button chosen*.  **Choose the left button, Delete**.
-    Otherwise the file is left in the hello folder, but it is just not listed as being in the project.
+    Otherwise the file is left in the hello folder, but it is not listed as being in the project.

     ..  image:: images/lab-edit/sureRemove.png
      	:alt: MonoDevelop Delete Main.cs Image